worepix/doc-chester/source/firmware/toolchain_setup.rst

 Step 6: Continue on the document :doc:`Toolchain Guide <toolchain_guide>`.
 You may also try
 *******************************************************************************************

-- Integration with Visual Studio Code !!!!!!TODO!!!!!!
+- :ref:`Integration with Visual Studio Code <visual-studio-integration>`

+.. _windows-update:

 *****************
 Update on Windows
 *****************

-- Download and install the new version according to the chapter Setup on Windows. !!!!!!!!TODO!!!!!!!!!!
+- Download and install the new version according to the chapter :ref:`Setup on Windows <windows-setup>`.

 ********************
 Uninstall on Windows